Pravin69/movie-remix/README.md

 # Go into the repository
   cd movie-remix

-# Install client dependencies
+# Install app dependencies
-  cd client
   npm install

+# Set up your Tmdb account

-# Configure environment variables by creating .env file in the client directory and copy the content of env.example file in .env file, and fill it with your own secrets.
+# Configure environment variables by creating .env file in the directory and copy the content of env.example file in .env file, and fill it with your own secrets.
   cp env.example .env

-# Start client in another terminal while server is running.
+# Start app in  terminal.
-  cd client/
   npm run dev
 ```